WhatsTheDeetz/kip/KIP0/templates/KIP0d1-SP-template.md

 ### Background

-- Explanation behind the amendment of the KIP
+- Explanation behind the amendment of the KIP.
 - Explanation of why this change is valid for an amendment.
 - Any impact this has on other KIPs that interact with the KIP in question.